 In Europe, as in the wider world, it certainly looks that way, and big changes are afoot.

 The European Common Market and Union was introduced by European elite bureaucrats in order to attain stability and forge new alliances.
-Following the Cold War and the tumbling of the Berlin Wall, the EU came in with a bang and enjoyed a brief honeymoon up until the long, protracted recession – beginning around 2001 – dragged on into 2007, and punctuated by the 2008 subprime banking crisis, with its ripple effects hitting Europe.
+Following the Cold War and the tumbling of the Berlin Wall, the EU came in with a bang and enjoyed a brief honeymoon up until a long, protracted recession – beginning around 2001 – dragged on into 2007, and punctuated by the 2008 subprime banking crisis, with its ripple effects hitting Europe.

-Currently, the once solid Eurozone is fraying at the edges, as the International banks have been preying shamelessly on many of its fledgling economies, including Greece, Ireland, Spain, Portugal, Poland and Iceland.
+Currently, the once solid Eurozone is now fraying at the edges, as the international banks have been preying shamelessly on many of its fledgling economies, including Greece, Ireland, Spain, Portugal, Poland and Iceland.
 The result of this economic trend is a marginalisation of the middle class and the ever-widening gap between the lower classes and the financial and bureaucratic elite – a classic recipe for discontent.

 Although at its early stages, recent events like this will have a massive impact in the near future and should be monitored.
 These shifts in alliances and groups will also be fueled by the mainstream media’s typically lazy and surface-oriented take on events and political score keeping.
 All the while, real changes brew under their radar.

 Far right politics also pushes the belief that both superiority and inferiority is an innate reality between individuals and groups, normally rejecting the liberal tenet of social equality.
 Extremists often support segregation, like we have seen with Breivik’s reaction against multiculturalism.
 This is not surprising from the right, and although Europe enjoyed a brief respite from its ugly head over the last 20 years, the destruction of the economy and the state’s eventual inability to deliver its social benefits to the growing ranks of unemployed will certainly allow the xenophobic card its chance to return to the political table.